Senior Curriculum

 WIDER LEARNING OPPORTUNITIES

 There are many wider learning opportunities both in and outside of school.
 Please see the Drama extracurricular page for more details.
-In order to support Drama students within school, the purpose built Drama Studio is available for pupils to rehearse, and staff are always on hand to support.
+In order to support Drama students within school, the purpose-built Drama Studio is available for pupils to rehearse, and staff are always on hand to support.

 ENGLISH